MyraReeves/DjangoProject1/README.md

-# Django Project #1
+# Django

-First Django project.
-Created as a student of The Tech Academy.
-This project creates a database for a hotel.
-It includes a model for the hotel staff to add catering options with prices.
+This school project was my first experience using Django.
+The assignment included the use of a virtual environment.
+As an introduction to Django, the project included a database with a model for mock hotel staff to log-in and add catering options with prices, in addition to the use of template tags, For and If loops accessing an array, and .